ksnip/ksnip/README.md

 with native Wayland.
 A workaround is using XWayland by starting ksnip like this `QT_QPA_PLATFORM=xcb /usr/bin/ksnip` or switch to XWayland completely by exporting that variable `export QT_QPA_PLATFORM=xcb`.
 Issue [#416](https://github.com/ksnip/ksnip/issues/416)

-# Discussion
+# Discussion & Community
-If you have general questions, ideas or just want to talk about ksnip, please use [Discussion](https://github.com/ksnip/ksnip/discussions) for that.
+If you have general questions, ideas or just want to talk about ksnip, please join our [Discrod](http://discord.ksnip.org) server.

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/ksnip/kImageAnnotator/issues) GitHub page under the "Issue" section.